Find Affordable College Courses

 Atlanta, GA

-Our analysis found Emory University to be the best school for health professions students who want to pursue a degree in Georgia.
-Emory is a large private not-for-profit school located in the city of Atlanta.
+Our 2023 rankings named Emory University the best school in Georgia for health professions students.
+Emory is a fairly large private not-for-profit school located in the city of Atlanta.

 The average amount in student loans that health professions majors at Emory take out is $29,939.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $556.